Baltimore: Architecture

-Baltimore exhibits examples from each period of architecture over more than two centuries, and work from architects such as Benjamin Latrobe, George A. Frederick, John Russell Pope, Mies van der Rohe and I. M. Pei.
+Baltimore exhibits examples from each period of architecture over more than two centuries, and work from architects such as Benjamin Latrobe, George A. Frederick, John Russell Pope, Mies van der Rohe, and I. M. Pei.

-The city is rich in architecturally significant buildings in a variety of styles.
+Baltimore is rich in architecturally significant buildings in a variety of styles.
 The Baltimore Basilica (1806–1821) is a neoclassical design by Benjamin Latrobe, and one of the oldest Catholic cathedrals in the United States.
-In 1813 Robert Cary Long Sr. built for Rembrandt Peale the first substantial structure in the United States designed expressly as a museum.
+In 1813, Robert Cary Long Sr. built for Rembrandt Peale the first substantial structure in the United States designed expressly as a museum.
 Restored, it is now the Municipal Museum of Baltimore, or popularly the Peale Museum.

 The McKim Free School was founded and endowed by John McKim.
-However, the building was erected by his son Isaac in 1822 after a design by William Howard and William Small.
+The building was erected by his son Isaac in 1822 after a design by William Howard and William Small.
 It reflects the popular interest in Greece when the nation was securing its independence and a scholarly interest in recently published drawings of Athenian antiquities.

 The Phoenix Shot Tower (1828), at 234.25 ft tall, was the tallest building in the United States until the time of the Civil War, and is one of few remaining structures of its kind.
 It was constructed without the use of exterior scaffolding.
 The Sun Iron Building, designed by R.C.
 Hatfield in 1851, was the city's first iron-front building and was a model for a whole generation of downtown buildings.
 Brown Memorial Presbyterian Church, built in 1870 in memory of financier George Brown, has stained glass windows by Louis Comfort Tiffany and has been called "one of the most significant buildings in this city, a treasure of art and architecture" by Baltimore magazine.

 The 1845 Greek Revival-style Lloyd Street Synagogue is one of the oldest synagogues in the United States.
 The Johns Hopkins Hospital, designed by Lt.
 Col. John S. Billings in 1876, was a considerable achievement for its day in functional arrangement and fireproofing.

 I.M.
 Pei's World Trade Center (1977) is the tallest equilateral pentagonal building in the world at 405 ft tall.